s-damian/rust-solana-wallet/README.md

 * Example of result (when it fails):

 ```
-Failed to send transaction: unable to confirm transaction.
-This can happen in situations such as transaction expiration and insufficient fee-payer funds
+Failed to send transaction: ...
-Failed to send transaction: RPC response error -32002: Transaction simulation failed: Error processing Instruction 0: custom program error: 0x1 [3 log messages]

 ```